Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Docker for ML
 **💬 Quote of the Day:** "However rare true love may be, it is less so than true friendship." — François de La Rochefoucauld

+## 📅 2025-07-03
+**🧠 Learning Topic:** Streamlit Dashboards
+**💬 Quote of the Day:** "I'd rather regret the things I've done than regret the things I haven't done." — Lucille Ball